Internal Links & SEO: Why They’re Important

 Moreover, search engines would continuously scour your site for new pages to index.
 Crawlers would identify other pages as they would have crawled those pages before, but they would only discover new content when you link them to a previously known page.

-Establishing a robust internal linking also benefits your inner pages’ authority, critical for large-scale eCommerce and brand websites.
+Establishing a robust internal linking also benefits your inner pages’ authority, which is critical for large-scale businesses.
 You should also take internal linking seriously, especially if you want to optimise for search.

 Best Practices in Internal Link Building for SEO in 2020

 - Create Lots of Quality Content

 You’ll first need lots of internal pages to create sustainable and useful internal links.
 But to develop a practical internal link building strategy, you’ll first need quality linkable content.
 And we mean lots of them because the more links your site has, the more robust your link building becomes.